cjpais/writing/serve/projects/index.md

 information about people I interact with, what I am doing with them.
 What we talked about.
 Future questions.
 Other personal information about them.

+specifically be able to enter events simply

+"surfing with chandler 6:30 am pipes tuesday"

+after this would want to be able to add any notes, to the event, or person directly.

 ## [[Natural Language Processing]]/[[Reflect]]